mberetvas/rust-ole-inspector/README.md

 - 📊 **Usability Assessment**: Evaluates how programmatically usable each COM object is
 - 🏗️ **Multi-Architecture Support**: Handles both 32-bit and 64-bit registry views
 - 🔐 **Privilege Detection**: Warns when not running with elevated privileges
-- 🎯 **Filtering**: Search for specific COM objects by name or description
+- 🎯 **Filtering**: Search for specific COM objects by ProgID, description, or CLSID
 - 📝 **Detailed Output**: Optional verbose mode for complete information

 ## Requirements